fboes/aerofly-missions/docs/importing-flightplans.md

 Here's how to convert your flight plan:

 1. **Create** a flight plan in SimBrief.
+2. Use the **"Generate"** button in SimBrief to generate the flight plan.
-2. Hit the button labelled "Fetch SimBrief flight plan" to **fetch the flight plan** and automatically **convert** it into a Missionsgerät mission.
+3. In the Missionsgerät hit the button labelled "Fetch SimBrief flight plan" to **fetch the flight plan** and automatically **convert** it into a Missionsgerät mission.
+(Be aware that you might need to manually set your initial aircraft position if you want your flight to start at the gate.)
-3. **Download** the Aerofly FS custom user mission and [install the mission file in Aerofly FS](./generic-installation.md) as usual.
+4. **Download** the Aerofly FS custom user mission and [install the mission file in Aerofly FS](./generic-installation.md) as usual.

 This method not only saves a lot of time, but also receives extra information from SimBrief like basic weather, navigational aid frequencies and aircraft data.